 Why the Test is Performed

-Pleural biopsy is usually done to find the cause of a collection of fluid around the lung (
+Pleural biopsy is often done to find the cause of a collection of fluid around the lung (

 If this type of pleural biopsy is not enough to make a diagnosis, you may need a